Story

 February/March 2000 | Volume 51, Issue 1

-George Washington a master of espionage?
-It is commonly understood that without the Commander in Chief’s quick mind and cool judgment the American Revolution would have almost certainly expired in 1776.
+George Washington - a master of espionage?
+It is commonly understood that, without the Commander-in-Chief’s quick mind and cool judgment, the American Revolution would have almost certainly expired in 1776.
 It is less well known that his brilliance extended to overseeing, directly and indirectly, extensive and very sophisticated intelligence activities against the British.

 Washington had wanted to be a soldier almost from the cradle and seems to have acquired the ability to think in military terms virtually by instinct.
 In the chaos of mid-1776, with half his army deserting and the other half in a funk and all his generals rattled, he kept his head and reversed his strategy.
 The Americans had started with the idea that a general action, as an all-out battle was called, could end the conflict overnight, trusting that their superior numbers would overwhelm the presumably small army the British could afford to send to our shores.
 But the British sent a very big, well-trained army, which routed the Americans in the first several battles in New York.
 Washington sat down in his tent on Harlem Heights and informed the Continental Congress that he was going to fight an entirely different war.
 From now on, he wrote, he would “avoid a general action.”
 Instead he would “protract the war.”